haacked/haacked.com/_posts/archived/2004-04-27-corn-syrup-the-sticky-kiiller.aspx.markdown

 ---
 layout: post
-title: "Corn syrup: the sticky kiiller"
+title: 'Corn syrup: the sticky kiiller'
 date: 2004-04-27 -0800
 comments: true
 disqus_identifier: 371
 categories: []
+redirect_from: "/archive/2004/04/26/corn-syrup-the-sticky-kiiller.aspx/"
 ---

 File this one in the "I told you so" category.

 > "This shows the increase in the past 20 years is almost exclusively